jasperproject/jasperproject.github.io/documentation/modules/index.md

 - [Define](https://github.com/iamjake648/jasper-dictionary) -- The Define module is used to get definitions of words.

 - [Wiki](https://github.com/iamjake648/jasper-wiki) -- The Wiki module is used to get a Wikipedia summary of a word or phrase.

+- [Domoticz](https://github.com/nlooije/Jasper-Domoticz) -- The Domoticz home automation module is used to issue commands to a Domoticz server using the JSON API.